 When are you next recruiting for wholetime firefighters?

-Please note – if you are currently going through the system following our October 2020 recruitment you must be available for all the sessions outlined in this recruitment timeline.
-Should you be unavailable for any of these dates, it may not be possible to process your application – please contact us via firstname.lastname@example.org with any questions and we will help as much as we can.
+If for any reason you are unable to attend these dates, it may not be possible to process your application – please contact us via email@example.com with any questions and we will help as much as we can.

 The role of today’s firefighter…

 What do you imagine when you think of a firefighter?